Gehstock/Mist_FPGA/Computer_MiST/Galaksija_MiST/README.txt

 WIP

-VGA Only, No Keyboard
+VGA Only
+No Lowercase on Keboard

-32k Ram
+48k Ram
 Rom 1+2
-AY8910